-Relax your haul upon the fishing reel because carps will always attempt to escape.
-Work the carp that you catch as quickly as you can, but do not overtire the fish because you might need to release it after you catch it.
+Relax your haul upon the fishing reel because carp will always attempt to escape.
+Work the carp that you catch as quickly as you can, but do not overture the fish because you might need to release it after you catch it.

 Did you enjoy learning the tips and tricks that I just discussed?

-These ways on how to catch grass carp are useful not only when you want to catch these fish, but also other carps as well.
+These ways on how to catch grass carp are useful not only when you want to catch these fish but also for other carp as well.

 Even though it is quite a challenging task, I cannot deny that it is also fun and exciting.
-All you need to have are accessible location, proper techniques, right time, and above all, your passion for fishing.
+All you need to have is an accessible location, proper techniques, the right time, and above all, your passion for fishing.